bitbons-ai/bit/README.md

 | `bit deploy`     | Ship everything |
 | `bit deploy web` | Launch frontend |
 | `bit deploy pb`  | Launch backend  |

+If your app diesnt exist in fly.io, it will launch and rhen deploy.

 ## 🏗️ Project Blueprint